 “Good” bots can, for example, check websites to ensure that all links work, collect useful data such as search rankings or to analyse site performance.

 But for site owners bot traffic is critical; whether it’s to ensure that Google is crawling your site properly, to enhance the accuracy of your analytics results, to ensure the health and performance of your website, or to prevent malicious behavior on your website and ads.

-Incredibly, more than half of all web traffic is bot traffic.
+The fact is that more than half of all web traffic is bot traffic.
 What’s disturbing, however, is that 28.9% of all traffic is thought to be from automated and malicious sources.